PharmGKB/PharmCAT/docs/using/PharmCAT-in-Docker.md

 vcf_preprocess_utilities.py
 ```

-### Running the VCF preprocessor
+### Running the VCF Preprocessor

 Your VCF files needs to comply with [PharmCAT's requirements](/using/VCF-Requirements).
-[PharmCAT's VCF preprocessor](/using/VCF-Preprocessor) will handle much of this for you.
+[PharmCAT's VCF Preprocessor](/using/VCF-Preprocessor) will handle much of this for you.

 ```console
 # docker run --rm -v /path/to/data:/pharmcat/data pgkb/pharmcat ./pharmcat_vcf_preprocessor.py